axelerator/axelerator.github.io/docs/_posts/2023-10-19-building-in-the-open-en.md

 The core of the software I am going to build can best be described as a digital filing cabinet.
 That in itself is not especially novel, but I was surprised at how few solutions there are that do not satisfy my personal requirements for such a solution.

+_"Data privacy"_ is the least interesting feature in any software until someone gets access to you data who is not supposed to.
+Which happens a lot more often than you think!

+![data breaches](/assets/posts/building-in-the-open/breaches23.svg)

 {% capture note_content %}
-![data breaches](/assets/posts/building-in-the-open/breaches23.svg)
+[SaaS](https://en.wikipedia.org/wiki/Software_as_a_service) Software as a service is a software licensing and delivery model in which software is licensed on a subscription basis and is centrally hosted.
 {% endcapture %}

-_"Data privacy"_ is the least interesting feature in any software until someone gets access to you data who is not supposed to.{% include marginnote.html id="breach-stats" content=note_content start_open=true %} Which happens a lot more often than you think!
-Leaving data with you Saas provider is certainly the most convenient.
+Giving your data to a _SaaS_ {% include marginnote.html id="saas-def" content=note_content %} provider is certainly the most convenient.
 It's also arguably likely to loose your data when you rely on the backup tools of a cloud provider than managing external disks and thumb drives.

-However not all cloud providers are set up equally and there are a lot of data breaches each year.
+However not all SaaS providers are set up equally and there are a lot of data breaches each year.
 Larger companies are usually good at protecting your data against unauthorized access.
 However if your are _not_ paying a significant price tag, for example for Google Drive, the provider will use your data in one way or another to monetize their project.
 Yes they will look **into** files.
 If you create a comparison Google Sheet for Baby strollers, you **will** get ads of baby products.